observer0724/read_usbscale/README.md

 # read_usbscale

-Try to publish data from usbscale to ROS.
+Publishing data from a usb scale to ROS nodes.